 Other reasons to help you decide when to use technology in the classroom have to do with the way that ICT can improve education in the classroom such as:

-- Improve efficiency and pace – technology in the classroom enables more effective collation of materials, speedier record keeping, automated submission of homework and greater opportunities for students to solve problems with ICT solutions.
+- Improve efficiency and pace – technology in the classroom enables the more effective collation of materials, speedier record keeping, automated submission of homework, and greater opportunities for students to solve problems with ICT solutions.

 - Provide resources and structure to support learning independently of the teacher – technology in the classroom can provide a varying degree of structure to their learning strategies and resources to support their learning without requiring your help as a teacher.